ultamatt/wrestling_cards/README.md

 - [X] Make an endpoint to remove a wrestler
 - [X] Remove ID requirement on create wrestler
 - [X] Change the id property into a uuid
-- [ ] Enhance the wrestling data with a 'fun fact'
+- [X] Enhance the wrestling data with a 'fun fact'
-- [ ] Enhance the wrestling data with a picture
+- [X] Enhance the wrestling data with a picture
+- [X] Add route to upload image

 ## Better frontend
 We can improve the frontend code to provide for more interactivity.